Project Name: Shimba Hills Forest Guides Association

 WHAT DOES THE PARTICIPATION FEES COVER?

-Project preparation cycle, return transfer from the airport and the project, KVDA administration, orientation, certificate of participation, project coordination, facilitation, evaluation and monitoring
+Project preparation cycle, return transfer from the airport, KVDA administration, orientation, certificate of participation, project coordination, facilitation, evaluation and monitoring

 WHAT IS NOT COVERED?

-Excursion activities, local travel while in the community, personal effects, needs and wants.
+Excursion activities, transport to and from the project, local travel, personal effects, needs and wants.

 KVDA offers educational tours to spectacular sites including the renowned Maasai Mara Game Reserve at separate fees.
 Please contact us for specific tour information.